PinkCasinoPinkCasino

 • Two Fat Ladies for 88: The number resembles two fat ladies.

+Rhymes gained popularity because they were statistically more likely to appear.
+Research reveals that 4, or to use the appropriate term, "Knock at the door," and "Tom Mix," which stands for 6, are most commonly called bingo numbers.
 Although the statistical analysis does not support the belief that 7 or "God’s in heaven" is a lucky bingo number, players stick to that perception and tend to consider "Unlucky for some" a dreaded call, because it symbolises the number 13.
-Bingo players are eager to select their date of birth or other number with personal significance in an attempt to appeal to luck to provide the desired outcome.
+Bingo players are also eager to hear their date of birth or other number with personal significance called when playing.

 Some terms go out of fashion, while others do not budge.
 The new century brought fresh bingo calls adequate for modern circumstances, displacing traditional bingo calls.
 Modern players introduce more up-to-date terms, such as number 1, being referred to as “One Direction” after the famous music band, but these rhymes are not universally accepted.
 Additional modern rhymes to emerge in recent years are “Selfie Time” as the code name for 9 or “Chill with Netflix” for 56.